 Is it okay to use premium gas in a lawn mower?

 You can certainly use premium high octane gasoline in your lawn mower.
-However, it is recommended that you check your mower’s manual before you decide to use premium gas.
+However, it is recommended that you check your mower’s manual before using premium gas.

-Most engines are designed to use a minimum number gasoline, therefore anything higher than that is a waste.
-Additionally, in most cases there is no benefit and premium gas costs 5 to 20 cents per gallon more than regular gas.
+Most engines are designed to use minimum octane-rated gasoline, therefore anything higher than that can easily damage the fuel system of the mower.
+Additionally, in most cases, there are no benefits yet premium gas costs 5 to 20 cents per gallon more than regular gas.
 You need a higher compression ratio to get any advantage out of higher octane numbers.

 That being said, there is no harm in using premium gas in your lawn mower but don’t expect that it will improve your mower’s performance.